 Maybe related to its effects in potentially treating diabetes, black cohosh has also been studied regarding PCOS and the benefits it may give to women with the disorder.
 Initial results suggest black cohosh had a positive impact on the disorder and could match the treatment of the pharmaceutical agent it was tested against.
 (7)

 PCOS patients should do their best to use natural remedies that balance hormones without chemicals or medication, including using essential oils for hormones.

 5. Provides a Safe Alternative to HRT (Hormone Replacement Therapy)

-HRT is a dangerous therapy to choose for menopause relief.
-Women on estrogen replacement drugs have been proven to be 24 percent more likely to develop breast cancer than women on no hormone therapy medications (8).
-I understand that menopause is dreaded by most women, as the side effects often become debilitating.
+HRT is a dangerous therapy to choose for menopause relief, including making one more likely to develop breast cancer in women when used for over 10 years.
+(8) I understand that menopause is dreaded by most women, as the side effects often become debilitating.
 However, I don’t see the bright side of treating this drop in estrogen with drugs that are likely to cause even more health problems.

 That’s why I like the idea of alternative options!
 There are several safe, natural remedies for menopause relief, and black cohosh is an important item on that list.
 Recent clinical studies have sought to find other menopause treatments to replace HRT, including the use of Actaea racemosa supplementation.
 (9)

 Most plants, including black cohosh, contain many organic compounds with biological activity.
 In the tissues and organs of Actaea racemosa, there is already evidence of phytoestrogens (plant-derived estrogens).

 In addition, some of the biological molecules within the plant have been proven to reduce bone loss caused by osteoporosis.
 One particular molecular compound (deemed ACCX) has presented an encouraging lead in a new class of treatment for osteoporosis.
 (10)